Common Name: American

 Goldfinches have a monogamous mating system and

-fork in tree branches.
-It is woven so tightly that it can often hold
+nest is woven so tightly that it can often hold

 water.
 Females will lay 4-6 pale blue eggs and incubate them for